 For the Birds Radio Program: New Year 2004: Pileated Woodpecker

 Laura saw several wonderful birds on New Years Day, including a Pileated Woodpecker!
+(Date Confirmed)

 On New Year’s Day, many birders start up a brand new list of birds seen that year.
 I started this year with a couple of flocks of Black-capped Chickadees, a pair of Red-breasted Nuthatches, a Downy Woodpecker, and plenty of neighborhood crows—the most regular birds coming to my yard lately.
 And in the afternoon on January 1, I glanced out the window to see a Pileated Woodpecker tapping away in my maple tree.
 Pileated Woodpeckers are one of the few birds I can identify easily even without wearing my eyeglasses, but they’re cool enough that I ran and got both my glasses and binoculars to enjoy the sight better.

 Pileated Woodpeckers are one of the true glamour birds—they can make almost anyone, even a non-birder, take notice.
 They’re huge—as big as crows—and sport a characteristic red crest that gives them their name.
 A pileus was a brimless cap with a peak worn by ancient Romans.
 When they fly, their pterodactyl-like shape and white wing linings are also distinctive.